A summary of focused on the overarching themes found in the CAP including a full list of recommended measures.

 A community focused detailed action plan identifying steps needed to create a clean, equitable, and resilient climate ready Hawaiʻi

 Funding for these plans comes from the US Environmental Protection Agency (EPA).
-Funds are geared towards supporting investment-ready programs, projects, technologies, and other solutions to reduce emissions in the near term and help the entire country transition to an equitable clean energy economy.
+Measures are geared towards supporting investment-ready programs, projects, technologies, and other solutions to reduce emissions in the near term and help the transition to an equitable clean energy economy.

-The State Climate Commission is the lead on this project and will be focused on inclusivity of all interested and affected stakeholders in the process of plan development and fund disbursement.
-This will involve gathering input from key stakeholders and communities and transparent communication.
-This includes community meetings, regular digital and offline updates, and producing an accessible, one-stop hub for information for both the grant and State Climate Plans.
+CCMAC is the lead on this project and will be focused on inclusivity of all interested and affected stakeholders in the process of plan development and fund disbursement.
+The CAP draft involved gathering input from key stakeholders and communities and transparent communication.

 These plans are being developed in conjunction with the Hawaiʻi State Energy Office’s State Decarbonization Strategy.
 Plans will center on both greenhouse gas reduction (including a GHG inventory, projections, reduction targets, and measurement) and community benefits (including workforce development and benefits specifically to low income and disadvantaged community).